Motorcycle Accident Claims – No Win No Fee Injury Compensation

 Hi there, hope you can help.

 I stopped my motorbike for a red light on a roundabout, placing my right foot flat on the tarmac to maintain balance.
 Next thing I know I’ve been rear ended, my beautiful near new Indian has shot across the junction into road furniture (headstock snapped in two) and I’m laying in the road about 5ft from where I left my bike.
-I knew immediately I had dislocated my knee and managed to realign the joint (I have hypermobile joints and often reset my left knee to save a trip to A&E) Police and ambulance attended, both 3rd party & I were breathalised (zero for both) and interviewed under caution.
+I knew immediately I had dislocated my knee and managed to realign the joint.
+Police and ambulance attended, both 3rd party & I were breathalised (zero for both) and interviewed under caution.
 I went to hospital and my self diagnosis was confirmed, thankfully no breaks just soft tissue damage.
 The 3rd party told the police officer he thought I wasn’t going to stop (? red light ?), was following my riding line and couldn’t stop in time.

 My questions are: